osexpert/GoreRemoting/README.md

 A NoCompressionProvider exist in case you want to use eg. Lz4 as default but want to override some methods\services to not use compression.

 ## Task\async
-Support Task\ValueTask in service methods result and in result from delegate arguments (but max one delegate with actual result).
+Support Task\ValueTask in service methods result and in result from delegate arguments.

 ## Limitations
-Method that return IEnumerable and yield (crashes)
 Method that return IAsyncEnumerable and yield (crashes)

 ## Removed from CoreRemoting